aep-dev/api-linter/docs/rules/0004/resource-pattern.md

 # Resource patterns

-This rule enforces that messages that appear to represent resources have a `pattern` defined on their `google.api.resource` annotation, as described in [AEP-4][].
+This rule enforces that messages that appear to represent resources have a `pattern` defined on their `aep.api.resource` annotation, as described in [AEP-4][].

 ## Details

-This rule scans all messages with `google.api.resource` annotations, and complains if `pattern` is not provided at least once.
+This rule scans all messages with `aep.api.resource` annotations, and complains if `pattern` is not provided at least once.
 It also complains if the segments outside of variable names contain underscores.